 2. AN INEXHAUSTIBLE SUPPLY OF ENERGY.

 Just as the seemingly inexhaustible coal deposits of England and Wales favored the technical and economic progress of the British Empire, we find similar developments on the American continent.
 The USA became the second pole of industrial activity on the planet, thanks to the enormous oil and gas deposits in New Jersey and Texas.
 However, the rise of the American economy implied the growth of monopolists such as Standard Oil.

 Big is beautiful was the name of the game.
 England had coal deposits at that time, and the oil and gas reserves of the North Sea had not yet been discovered and the technology to exploit them had not yet been invented.
 In comparison, the United States was in an enviable position due to the simultaneous availability of oil, gas and coal resources.
 This led American politicians to believe that energy was an inexhaustible resource, because it was at that time.
 Already in the 1960s, the European continent was confronted with dwindling energy reserves.
 Europe had only limited energy reserves and looked to Russia and the United States for energy supplies.

 3. THE UNITED STATES INUNDATED BY ENERGY SUPPLIES

-In the United States, on the other hand, significant oil deposits have been discovered in California.
+In the United States, significant oil deposits have been discovered in California.
 This is in stark contrast to the European experience.
 Some Californian oil fields are still in operation today.
-Oil deposits in the northeast of the United States, which are no longer contributing on a large scale to the energy security of the United States.
+Oil deposits in the northeastern United States are by and large no longer contributing to the energy security of the United States.
 Production began to spiral upwards.
 The United States pushed into conventional oil production.
 The nation lifted its extensive tight-oil reserves in the years that followed.
 A significant portion of the supplies was subsequently accounted for by the oil and gas deposits in Texas.